brunomnsilva/markdown-to-moodle-xml/readme.md

 Sure, cast this: `python m2m.py example.md`

-New files will be created: `example.md-Test 1.xml` and `example.md-Test 2.xml`
+New files will be created: `example-DummyCategory1.xml` and `example-DummyCategory2.xml`

 ## Is there anything special with the markdown file?

 Yes.

-* First, I treat `# section` as beginning of new section, because sometimes I write a quizes for different subjects in a single file.
+* First, I treat `# section` as beginning of new question bank, with `section` has the *category* of the following questions.
 * Second, I treat `* question` as question.
 A question can contains multi-line string
-* Third, I treat ` - answer` as wrong answer and ` - answer<space>` as correct answer.
-The correct answer has extra space behind.
-An answer only contains single line
+* Third, I treat ` - answer` as wrong answer and ` - !answer` as correct answer.
+The correct answer has an exclamation mark at the beginning
 * Any line preceeded by triple backtick will be converted to `<pre>` or `</pre>`
 * Any `![]()` will be converted into `<img src="data:image/png,base64,..."/>`
 * Any `$latex$` or `$$latex$$` will be converted into `\(\)`
+* Any inline code will be translated wrapped inside `<code>` tag

 ## Prerequisites